-Junk Journal Supplies List & Where To Find Them
+Essential Junk Journal Supplies & Where To Find Them

-It’s now been well over a year since I discovered junk journaling and I fall more and more in love with this addictive craft every single day.
+It’s now been over 3 years since I discovered junk journaling and I fall more and more in love with this addictive craft every single day.

-But when you first start out, it can be overwhelming to understand what junk journal supplies you should look for and which ones can wait for later.
+But when you first start out, it can be overwhelming to understand what supplies you should look for and which ones can wait for later.

-That’s why I’ve split this junk journal supplies list into two categories – essentials (or what I personally would be lost without) versus “nice-to-haves”.
+That’s why I’ve split this supplies list into two categories – essentials (or what I personally would be lost without) versus “nice-to-haves”.

 I hope you find it helpful and full of inspiration for which items you should buy and save.